wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedSystem/DistributedSystem-OpenSource-List.md

 ## Job Scheduler

+- [2017-Elastic-Job #Project#](https://github.com/elasticjob/elastic-job-lite): Elastic-Job is a distributed scheduled job solution.
+Elastic-Job is composited from 2 independent sub projects: Elastic-Job-Lite and Elastic-Job-Cloud.

 - [Disque #Project#](https://github.com/antirez/disque): Disque is a distributed message broker.

 - [Ofelia #Project#](https://github.com/mcuadros/ofelia): Ofelia is a modern and low footprint job scheduler for docker environments, built on Go.
 Ofelia aims to be a replacement for the old fashioned cron.